skip to content

 The Placenta at Term

-The 2025 Loke CTR annual meeting theme, “The Placenta at Term,” brings together leading clinical and basic scientists to explore topics including placental ageing, senescence, prolonged pregnancy, and the pathophysiology of term complications as pre-eclampsia.
+The 2025 Loke CTR annual meeting theme, “The Placenta at Term,” brought together leading clinical and basic scientists to explore topics including placental ageing, senescence, prolonged pregnancy, and the pathophysiology of term complications as pre-eclampsia.

 Where: Churchill College, Storey's Way, Cambridge CB3 0DS

-When: Monday 7th and Tuesday 8th 2025
+When: Monday 7th and Tuesday 8th July 2025

 Format: Hybrid